 What is a Philly Cheesesteak?

-It’s a simple shaved beef sandwich on a hoagie bun, smothered with provolone cheese.
-Traditionally, the sandwich includes bell peppers and onions, as well.
-There’re a lot of debacles around what should and shouldn’t go on a Philly cheesesteak, but we’re not here to claim authenticity.
-We’re all about the flavor!!!
+It’s a simple shaved beef sandwich that originated in Philadelphia, Pennsylvania on a hoagie bun, smothered with provolone cheese.
+Traditionally, the sandwich includes bell peppers and onions as well.
+There are a lot of debacles around what should and shouldn’t go on a Philly cheesesteak, but with our easy version we have the basics covered.

 - Hoagie rolls – Long and flat rolls perfect for sandwiches.